-Modified sine wave off-grid inverters are a perfect choice if you are putting together a DIY emergency solar kit or for a cabin with modest electrical needs.
-Any more modern electronic loads like a HD television or something with a high electrical surge likely aren’t good choices for modified sine wave inverters.
+Modified sine wave off-grid inverters are a perfect choice if you are putting together a DIY emergency solar kit, or a cabin with modest electrical needs.
+Any more modern electronic loads like a HD television, or something with a high electrical surge, likely aren’t good choices for modified sine wave inverters.

-Pure sine wave inverters work in nearly all types of off-grid solar systems, depending on the requirements of the system of course.
+Pure sine wave inverters work in nearly all types of off-grid solar power systems, depending on the requirements of the system.
 Generally pure sine wave inverters are used in larger off-grid solar systems, but they are also for appropriate for smaller systems—like mobile applications.
-One important requirement to determine when trying to identify an inverter is the types of loads it will be powering.
+When trying to identify an inverter, one important requirement to determine is the types of loads it will be powering.

 If you are going to be powering sophisticated electronics, like a fancy new television or gaming console, a pure sine wave inverter is the way to go.
-Pure sine wave inverters come in all sizes (from 100W on up to over 7000W) and can be stacked to accommodate larger loads in more complex off-grid solar systems—no matter if you have a 12V, 24V or 48V system.
-The technology behind pure sine wave inverters is innovating continually and they are becoming more versatile, lightweight and coming with increasing programmable options.
+Pure sine wave inverters come in all sizes (from 100W on up to over 7000W).
+They can be stacked to accommodate larger loads in more complex off-grid solar systems—no matter if you have a 12V, 24V, or 48V system.
+The technology behind pure sine wave inverters is innovating continually, and they are becoming more versatile, lightweight, and coming with more programmable options.

 Xantrex's new-generation Freedom SW series represents highly sophisticated and advanced inverter/chargers available in 3000W with 150A charger, and 2000W with 100A charger models.
 The second-generation 2000 watt model has been completely redesigned to include many of the same great features found in its higher-power counterpart.